Star Wars actor shares heartbreaking headline in response to Wisconsin shooting

 Jones owes the Sandy Hook victim’s families more than $1bn in defamation judgments after he spread conspiracy theories about the shooting in 2012, which claimed 28 lives.

-In Wisconsin, a second-grade student dialled 911 to report the shooting, police said Monday.
+In Wisconsin, a second-grade teacher dialled 911 to report the shooting, police said Monday.
 Authorities found a handgun at the scene.
 Rupnow’s family is cooperating with police, the chief said.

 President Joe Biden, who was briefed on the school shooting on Monday, said: “It’s shocking and unconscionable.
 We need Congress to act.
 Now...
 Jill and I are praying for all the victims today, including the teacher and teenage student who were killed and those who sustained injuries.”

-Note: This article was amended after police clarified who made the initial 911 phone call.